awsdocs/aws-iot-docs/developerguide/iot-repub-rule.md

 After you republish a few messages with this rule, try experimenting with it to see how changing some aspects of the tutorial affect the republished message\.
 Here are some ideas to get you started\.
 + Change the *device\_id* in the input message's topic and observe the effect in the republished message payload\.
 + Change the fields selected in the rule query statement and observe the effect in the republished message payload\.
-+ Try the next tutorial in this series and learn how to [Send an Amazon SNS notification](iot-sns-rule.md)\.
++ Try the next tutorial in this series and learn how to [Tutorial: Sending an Amazon SNS notification](iot-sns-rule.md)\.

 The Republish rule action used in this tutorial can also help you debug rule query statements\.
 For example, you can add this action to a rule to see how its rule query statement is formatting the data used by its rule actions\.